-All entering students are required to have current Basic Life Support (BLS) certification designed for Health Care Providers.
+All students are required to have current Basic Life Support (BLS) certification designed for Health Care Providers.
 The BLS certification is required to enable you to participate in these clinical practice settings during both the academic and clinical phases of the program.
-Proof of current certification will be required on or before the first day of summer term.
-If you have never been BLS certified, you can contact your local chapter of the American Heart Association (AHA) to inquire about registering for potential classes.
-You can do this through the AHA website by entering your zip code to contact your local chapter.
+BLS certification will be provided by the program during the first full term of enrollment (Fall Term).

 Per OHSU policy, a criminal background check is required for all entering students.
 The background check includes criminal history and previous address information.